Metal Box: Critical reception

+Contemporaneous

+At the of Metal Box’s release, Village Voice critic Robert Christgau described the album's sound as "a full-bodied superaware white dub with disorienting European echoes."

 The album was ranked at No. 2 among the top "Albums of the Year" for 1979 by NME, with "Death Disco" ranked at No. 11 among the year's top tracks.
 Robert Palmer placed the album at third place in his best of 1980 list for the New York Times, proclaiming the album to be the "definitive album of postpunk rock and the year's most compelling slice of metal machine music."